 From patching up cracks where water can get in to ditching nasty chemical cleaners, we’ve gathered 15 weekend home projects you can tackle this spring and summer.

 If you want to keep mold and dust out, the key is to keep moisture out too – and that means starting at the top.
 Go outside and look up at your roof: is there staining on the shingles?
 Are any worn, curling or missing?
 These are hints that it could be time for a fix.
 Inside your attic, look for signs of staining, mold or water leaks, and no matter how small the problem, fix it right away.
 Roofs can be costly to repair and replace, but the longer you wait, the more pricey that repair becomes – especially if mold takes hold.

-“People over-extend the life expectancy of their shingles,” says Scott McGillivray, star of home reno shows including Income Property and a real estate investor.
+“People over-extend the life expectancy of their shingles,” says Scott McGillivray, star of home reno shows Vacation House Rules and Income Property.
 “They say, ‘It’s fine, it’s not leaking,’ but then it starts leaking like crazy,” he says.
 “They wait until it’s too late.”